bmalnar/VehiclesDetectionSDCN/writeup.md

 After feature extraction, we train the classifier.
 The time taken for training and and the test accuracy is listed in the notebook.
 Typically for different params setting in the feature extraction step, we get about 10 seconds of training time and 96-98 percent accuracy in the testing step.

+We investigate 3 different feature types for the pipeline (more information can be found in the notebook):

+* HOG (histogram of oriented gradients)
+* Color histogram
+* Spatial/template feature

+Eventually we decided to use only the HOG features, because it was not conclusive that the other two feature types contributed to the quality of the results.

 ### Find cars in the input image

 The function _find_cars_ finds cars in the image.
 The function implements the sliding window search, where the image is essentially divided into multiple overlapping windows and then each window is evaluated to check whether or not it contains the car.
 If it does, the window is added to the final return list.
 Eventually, the function returns the list of all the windows where the car was detected.